UtahTriangle/Laws/Constitution.md

 #### Bids for Membership

-The Legislature of our Chapter shall, following each term's recruitment period, convene to extend bids to men of distingushed character and who show values akin to the chosen ideals of our Fraternity.
+The Legislature of our Chapter shall, following each term's recruitment period, convene to extend bids to men of distinguished character and who show values akin to the chosen ideals of our Fraternity.

 A bid for membership may be extended by a **simple majority** of a standard quorum.